Ella Young: Emigration to the United States

 Wherever she went, she was received enthusiastically, especially by the young people of America.
 They loved this white-haired lady with the eyes of a seer that appeared to be lighted from within.
 She spoke with a melodious voice; when she spoke everyone listened.
 She had a thin, wispy quality that made her appear as the apparition of the very spirits she described.
 Indeed, her skin had an almost translucent quality.

 Young lived in Sausalito in the mid-1920s.
-She was the James D. Phelan Lecturer in Irish Myth and Lore at the University of California, Berkeley for approximately a decade.
+She was the James D. Phelan Lecturer in Irish Myth and Lore at the University of California, Berkeley, for approximately a decade.

 As of 1931 she had not received legal immigration status; Charles Erskine Scott Wood advised her to go to Victoria, British Columbia, in order to restart the process toward American citizenship.
 Her application for re-entry to the U.S. was declined for months on the grounds that she might become a "public charge".

 In 1926 Ella Young lectured at Carmel-by-the-Sea, California.
-She was hosted for a fortnight by the famous artist John O’Shea and socialized with the poet Robinson Jeffers and with the “radical Socialists” Sinclair Lewis, Ella Winter, Upton Sinclair and Lincoln Steffens.
+She was hosted for a fortnight by the famous artist John O'Shea and socialized with the poet Robinson Jeffers and with the "radical Socialists" Sinclair Lewis, Ella Winter, Upton Sinclair, and Lincoln Steffens.
 Two years later in The Carmelite she published her somber poem memorializing the suicide of local artist Ira Remsen.
-In 1934 Young penned an enigmatic review of O’Shea’s exhibition of charcoals at San Francisco’s prestigious Palace of the Legion of Honor (museum).
-O’Shea’s celebrated portrait of Young was exhibited in 1940 and 1945 at the Carmel Art Association.
-Young believed that Point Lobos near Carmel was the psychic center of the Pacific Coast and "when the force of Lobos is released, a great thing will happen in America-- but Lobos is not ready to make friends yet."
+In 1934 Young penned an enigmatic review of O'Shea's exhibition of charcoals at San Francisco's prestigious Palace of the Legion of Honor.
+O'Shea's celebrated portrait of Young was exhibited in 1940 and 1945 at the Carmel Art Association.
+Young believed that Point Lobos near Carmel was the psychic center of the Pacific Coast and "when the force of Lobos is released, a great thing will happen in America—but Lobos is not ready to make friends yet."